 Larryleachia cactiformis (Hook.)
 Plowes

 Hoodia cactiformis, Hoodia similis, Larryleachia similis, Lavrania cactiformis, Leachia cactiformis, Leachia similis, Leachiella cactiformis, Leachiella similis, Stapelia cactiformis, Stapelia clavata, Trichocaulon cactiforme, Trichocaulon cactiformis, Trichocaulon clavatum, Trichocaulon simile

-Larryleachia cactiformis grows in the shape of a small cactus with no leaves, spines, or branches but ribbed with mammaillae on 4 to 6 sided protrusions.
-It is grayish-green in color and starts spherical, then grows into a short cylindrical stem up to 6 inches (15 cm) high, and sometimes taller in captivity.
-The flowers grow from 0.6 inches (1.5 cm) peduncles from the top and are 1 inch (2.5 cm) in diameter when open.
-The corolla is pale yellow, fleshy, five-pointed, shriveled on the inside and decorated with dark red spots and lighter red tips.
+Larryleachia cactiformis is a succulent plant with fleshy stems ribbed with flattened, rounded polygonal tubercles.
+The stems are grayish-green, start spherical, then grow into a cylindrical, up to 6 inches (15 cm) tall stem, sometimes taller in captivity.
+Flowers are 1 inch (2.5 cm) in diameter when open and grow on 0.6 inches (1.5 cm) long peduncles at the top of the stems.
+The corolla is five-pointed, pale yellow, shriveled on the inside, and decorated with dark red spots and lighter red tips.
 The seeds are flat and brown.

 How to Grow and Care